Friday, January 30, 2015

 5 thing Friday - Un-cake, neckline adjustment, wrap, cane, sweet boys

 We had a nice dinner with Firstborn last Sunday.
-We rarely see him, except at dinnertime on some weekends.
 Hubby fixed really great babyback ribs, jalapeno poppers, baked potatoes, and ranch beans.
 And since everyone is pretty cake-d out from the holidays we did a Hey!Cupcake with homemade chocolate chip cookies.
 You only get one candle on a cupcake.
 It's the rule.
 Hubby's birthday is tomorrow, but he'll probably get a pie.

 I've been doing on-line shopping for most of the last three months and have rediscovered Old Navy.
-I love this tunic style knit top, but why is the neckline so deep?
+I love this tunic style knit top, but the neckline seemed too deep.

 I couldn't keep wearing it with a safety pin.